Information on the collection of personal data and contact details of the responsible person

-While you are visiting our website, we are recording:
+As you visit our website, we record:

-Location, IP address, and browser type: We use this for purposes such as estimating taxes and shipping costs.
+Location, IP address and browser type: we use this for purposes such as estimating taxes and shipping costs.

-- Sending information about your account and order
+- Send you information about your account and order

-- Respond to your requests, including refunds and complaints
+- Responding to your enquiries, including refunds and complaints

-- Processing of payment transactions and prevention of fraud
+- Process payment transactions and prevent fraud

 - Set up your account for our shop

-- Improvement of our shop offers
+- Improving our shop offers

-Who from our team has access
+Who in our team has access

 Our team members have access to this information to process orders, make refunds and assist you.